-Here’s the scoop on why Breyers Carb Smart Ice Cream is good for diabetics.
+Here’s the scoop on why Breyers Carb Smart Ice Cream is good for people with diabetes.

 Is Breyers Carb Smart Ice Cream Diabetic-Friendly?